SherryChalotra03/ENGO651_Lab6/README.md

 # ENGO651_Lab6

 ## Overview
-This project is a web-based application that demonstrates line simplification using Leaflet.js and Turf.js.
+This Lab is a web-based application that demonstrates line simplification using Leaflet.js and Turf.js.
 Users can draw a polyline on an interactive map by clicking on the map, and after adding at least 5 points, they can simplify the polyline using a "Simplify Polyline" button.
 The original polyline is displayed in blue, and the simplified polyline is shown in red.
 A summary of the number of points before and after simplification is displayed at the bottom of the page.

 ## Features
 - Interactive map powered by Leaflet.js with OpenStreetMap tiles.